nakedmcse/waifuVault-bash-api-unofficial/README.md

 ### Upload File<a id="upload-file"></a>

-To Upload a file, use the `uploadFile` function.
+To Upload a file, use the `waifuvault_upload` function.
 This function takes the following options as an object:

 | Option            | Type      | Description                                                     | Required | Extra info                       |
 |-------------------|-----------|-----------------------------------------------------------------|----------|----------------------------------|